 I did like the chemistry between Batman and Catwoman up until the final episode where her appearance was unnecessary.
-The whole scene was painful to get through and didn’t serve much purpose.
+The whole scene was painful to get through and didn’t serve much purpose (I dont’ expect her to return for a while).
 I thought her story had wrapped up?
 I would have preferred what happened to her be a mystery until season 2 or 3.

 Why was Oswald Copperpot’s story changed to pretty much be a rip off of Hush?
 Why not just have Hush?
 Fans would have gone crazy.